How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 Absolutely.

-And so how does that relate to the importance of these information and political warfare operations for the Chinese Communist Party?
+And so how does that relate to the importance of these information political warfare operations for the Chinese Communist Party?

-The Chinese Communist Party prioritizes and values what are called wolf warrior diplomats in a very aggressive information warfare campaign to not just tell their side of the story.
+Everybody prioritizes and values what are called wolf warrior diplomats in a very aggressive information warfare campaign to not just tell their side of the story.

 There's always going to be a debate on viewpoints on why something happened.

-And it's important to tell for somebody to be able to tell their side of the story.
+And it's important to tell, tell for somebody to be able to tell their side of the story.

-That's different, what the Chinese are doing.
+That's different what the Chinese are doing.

-They are absolutely advancing a relentless onslaught of information warfare through their media, through their wolf warriors, to advance a Chinese communist message that just drowns out everything else.
+media through their Wolf Warriors to advance a Chinese communist message that just drowns out everything else.

 And there's no intellectual honesty in their viewpoint.